-The president recommends and the chancellor concurs that the Board of Regents approve the new degree program request for the Master of Science ("M.S.") degree in Artificial Intelligence ("M.S. in Al") within the College of Science and Engineering and authorize submission to the Texas Higher Education Coordinating Board seeking its approval for such a program and to the Southern Association of Colleges and Schools Commission on Colleges for its review.
+I.C.5.
+ASU: Approve the Master of Science in Artificial Intelligence.- The Board approved the new degree program request for the Master of Science ("M.S.") degree in Artificial Intelligence ("M.S. in AI") within the College of Science and Engineering and authorized submission to the Texas Higher Education Coordinating Board seeking its approval for such a program and to the Southern Association of Colleges and Schools Commission on Colleges for its review.
 Implementation of this new program will begin in fall 2025.